Guadua: Human use

 From a utilitarian perspective, Guadua is the most important American bamboo.
 Due to its quality, the genus has been widely used for house construction along the inter-Andean rivers of Colombia and in coastal Ecuador.

 Guadua angustifolia, endemic to Tropical America, is slowly becoming well known once again as a building material.
 Highly appreciated by Simon Bolivar for its watershed protection and praised by Alexander von Humboldt for its wide variety of uses, it is being used in construction today in South America.

 Technical studies of bamboo's mechanical properties ("vegetable steel") have increased interest in its use.
 Although bamboo culms used for building can be harvested in natural forests, over-exploitation leads to the depletion of natural resources.
 For large-scale use of Guadua angustifolia, the management of sustainable bamboo forests and groves, as well as the establishment of new nurseries and plantations, is a priority.

 Tropical bamboo can be propagated with cuttings or by covering complete culms with soil.
 The next year, new plants will sprout.
-Or, Guadua can be propagated more rapidly by the chusquin method.
+Or, many Guadua species can be propagated more rapidly by the chusquin method.
 Under this method, culms are cut at ground level when harvesting causing many small shoots and new plants to grow around the original plant.
 This method is suitable for large-scale forests or farm cooperatives.
 Since bamboo is a grass, harvesting it down to the soil induces more new shoots to emerge, just like turf grass.
 This is a phenomenon not known in tropical hardwood forests.